opencog/miner/opencog/miner/README.md

 In principle we would end up with 2 rules

-1. Shallow abstraction rule, to produce all shallow abstractions of given pattern, texts and minimum support, over all its variables.
+1. Shallow abstraction rule, to produce all shallow abstractions of given pattern, database and minimum support, over all its variables.
 2. Specialization rule, to produce specializations by composition a pattern with its shallow abstractions.